 - Monitoring, rollback, and backups ensure service reliability

 - DevOps maximizes your Salesforce ROI

-Recommended tools: Jenkins, Bamboo, Cumulus CI, Circle CI, Travis CI
+Some of the popular Salesforce CI/CD tools: Jenkins, Bamboo, Cumulus CI, Circle CI, Travis CI

 Broadly there are two types of backups in Salesforce:

-Look out for tools that offer automated and on-demand Salesforce backup for all your Salesforce data.
-Having flexible recovery options means that your team can restore data at any point in time (especially in the case of a low-grade deployment).
+For organizations working on multiple projects and heavily customizing their instance, there may be a considerable amount of data that requires backup protection.
+So, leverage backup tools that offer automated and on-demand Salesforce backup for all your Salesforce data.
+Having flexible recovery options means that your team can restore data at any point in time, especially in the case of a low-grade deployment.

 In a well-defined DevOps system, you need to use specialized backup tools that provide an easy way to integrate with your CI/CD pipeline.
 Otherwise, it's simply an external dependency that you need to coordinate with every single deployment.
-So, instead of trying to juggle with various CSVs, use Salesforce backup tools that come with an intuitive interface to help you restore your data any time.
+So, instead of trying to juggle with various CSVs, use Salesforce backup tools that come with an intuitive interface to help you restore your data at any time.

 No developer would like to overwrite a complex Flow or Apex trigger, only to be told that there’s no backup.
 Having metadata backups in the DevOps cycle makes the process more reliable, as teams can easily perform rollbacks.

 Some of the popular Salesforce backup tools are: CloudAlly, OwnBackup, Grax, Spanning, Metazoa Monarch, Skyvia, Ave Point, Odaseva, Druva

 Read more: Our detailed comparison of Salesforce DevOps tools: Opsera vs Copado